orbiting/crowdfunding-backend/README.md

-# Users & Roles - Project R
+# Crowdfunding Server - Project R

 ## Development
 You need to have redis installed and running.